Especially Education

 6.)
 Prepare assessments

 I always like to have copies of data sheets on hand that are easy to grab and go.
-Grab free data sheets here.
+Grab free data tracking sheets for special education.

 7.)
 Organize the important stuff